CLOUT

 Join

-Interested in joining CLOUT?
-If your township would like to be a member, the township simply needs to pass a resolution and send a copy to the OTA along with $200 for annual dues.
+Are you interested in joining CLOUT?
+If your township would like to be a member, the township needs to pass a resolution and send a copy to the OTA with $200 for annual dues.
 Please note: All townships eligible for CLOUT will receive an invitation in the fall each year.
-In order to vote on issues at the annual Winter Conference, dues must be received by the OTA prior to the meeting.
+To vote on issues at the annual Winter Conference, dues must be received by the OTA before the meeting.

 SAMPLE OF RESOLUTION TO BECOME A CLOUT MEMBER